pdf-raku/PDF-raku/README.md

 perl6-PDF-Tools
 ===============

-# Overview
+## Overview

-This provides basic tools for PDF Manipulation, including:
+This module provides basic tools for PDF Manipulation, including:
 - PDF::Reader - for indexed random access to PDFs
 - PDF::Storage::Filter - a collection of standard PDF decoding and encoding tools for PDF data streams
 - PDF::Storage::Serializer - data marshalling utilies for the preparation of full or incremental updates
 - PDF::Writer - for the creation or update of PDFs
 - PDF::DAO -  an intermediate Data Access and Object representation layer (<a href="https://en.wikipedia.org/wiki/Data_access_object">DAO</a>) to PDF data structures.

-Particular features of this tool-kit include:
+Features of this tool-kit include:

 - index based reading from PDF, with lazy loading of objects
 - lazy incremental updates